Abhijeet-Ashapure/react-native-sliding-up-down-panel/readme.md

 npm install react-native-sliding-up-down-panels --save
 ```

-Copy it and paste into the terminal in your project directory.
+Copy and paste into the terminal in your project directory.
 For more information on npm install, please visit their [official page](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)

 Note : We will soon provide the installation using yarn